cyberdyne-corp/genisys-connector-docker/README.md

 The *name* field is used to identify the service.

-The *image* field specifies the image to use when starting/killing containers.
+The *image* field specifies the reference of the container image used when creating/stopping containers.
 The image tag must be included.

 The *command* field specifies which command should be used when starting a container.